Kordofan campaign (2023–present): Elsewhere

-The SAF claimed that RSF forces in the city of Kadugli had surrendered and the base their had been seized on 15 April.
+The SAF claimed that RSF forces in the city of Kadugli had surrendered and the base there had been seized on 15 April.
 The RSF reportedly took control of Wad Banda in West Kordofan on 25 April, and clashes in the state continued into the next day.
 Clashes continued into the next day, with fighter jets reportedly being used.

-Reports on 21 June said that the RSF had taken control of the Teiba military base near Dibebad in clashes that left 40 SAF personnel and 4 paramilitaries dead.
-33 SAF personnel were also taken prisoner.
+Reports on 21 June said that the RSF had taken control of the Teiba military base near Dibebad in clashes that left 40 SAF personnel and four paramilitaries dead.
+Thirty-three SAF personnel were also taken prisoner.
 On 5 July, the RSF attacked and pillaged the town of Bara in North Kordofan.
-The RSF reportedly ambushed a dispersed an SAF convoy north of Dalang in South Kordofan on 16 July.
+The RSF reportedly ambushed and dispersed an SAF convoy north of Dalang in South Kordofan on 16 July.
 Clashes between the RSF and Kababish tribe in North Kordofan left 41 people dead on 22 July.
 2 people were later killed when the RSF plundered the town of Um Rawaba.

-At least 4 paramilitaries and an unknown amount of civilians and soldiers were killed in clashes in Um Rawaba on 1 August.
-The Governor of North Kordofan announced a curfew from 19:00 and 05:00 and banned the use of motorcycles and electric scooters throughout the state following recent clashes on 2 August.
+At least four paramilitaries and an unknown number of civilians and soldiers were killed in clashes in Um Rawaba on 1 August.
+The Governor of North Kordofan announced a curfew from 19:00 to 05:00 and banned the use of motorcycles and electric scooters throughout the state following recent clashes on 2 August.
 UNISFA said that one of its helicopters was attacked in Kadugli on 10 August.
 Fighting broke out between the SAF and the RSF in the town of Al-Fulah, West Kordofan, resulting in the looting of government facilities, banks and other offices on 16 August.

 The RSF retreated from Um Rawaba, North Kordofan on 13 September.
 On 1 October, RSF claimed to have seized the SAF garrison in Wad Ashana and attacked another at Kilometer 44, west and southwest of Um Rawaba.
-4 people were killed in clashes between the SAF and armed residents from the Misseriya tribe in Muglad, West Kordofan on 4 October.
-In the morning of 30 October, the RSF claimed to have taken the Balila oilfield and its airport in West Kordofan, along with 15 SAF vehicles before withdrawing in the evening.
+Four people were killed in clashes between the SAF and armed residents from the Misseriya tribe in Muglad, West Kordofan on 4 October.
+On the morning of 30 October, the RSF commanded by Hussein Barsham claimed to have taken the Balila oilfield and its airport in West Kordofan, along with 15 SAF vehicles before withdrawing in the evening.
 It also accused the SAF of burning the airport, while 16 people wearing "military uniforms" were reported killed.

-7 people were killed in SAF bombing in El Hamra, North Kordofan on 20 November.
+Seven people were killed in SAF bombing in El Hamra, North Kordofan on 20 November.
 The RSF reportedly took control of an administrative unit in El Odeya, West Kordofan, following the withdrawal of SAF forces in the area on 23 November.
 The RSF attacked the SAF garrison near Babanusa, West Kordofan, the next day.
 4 people were killed in an SAF airstrike in Kokoti, North Kordofan on 2 December.
 5 more people were killed in SAF airstrikes in Jabra al-Sheikh, North Kordofan on 7 December.
 The RSF seized control of Habila, South Kordofan on 31 December.